 GROSS: That's called P.E.A.C.E, and that stands for Preparation and Planning, Engage and Explain, Account, Closure, Evaluate.
 So...

 GROSS: What's the basis of this technique?

 STARR: This is completely different.
-I mean in the late '80s, Britain had a number of false confessions scandals.
-And they tend to be a very practical thing and the home office - about things - and the home office says OK, let's pause and let's come up with something that works.
-So for two years, they had psychologists, attorneys and police sit down in very non-defensive way sit down and say OK, let's take this apart and put it back together.
+I mean in the late '80s, Britain had a number of false confession scandals.
+And they tend to be very practical thing in the home office - about things - and the home office says OK, let's pause and let's come up with something that works.
+So for two years, they had psychologists, attorneys and police in a very non-defensive way sit down and say OK, let's take this apart and put it back together.
 And they came up with P.E.A.C.E.
 And P.E.A.C.E. is an interview technique that more closely resembles what journalists do.
 It's to gather information, confessions are not sought.
 Unlike the Reid Technique, the questioner does not try to pal up to the suspect, does not try to say I understand where you're coming from.
 It's very straightforward.
 It's very carefully planned out.
 It's basically based on a different model.
 And that model is lying and anxiety have nothing to do with each other.
-And lying and lying and body language have nothing to do with each other.
+And lying and body language have nothing to do with each other.
 However, lying creates a cognitive load and the more you lie, the more elements you have to juggle.
 And if you keep going back and asking for more and more details, eventually that system breaks down and that's what P.E.A.C.E. does.

 GROSS: So it tries to, if you're building like an elaborate false scenario, you're not going to be able to keep good track of the details, and this interrogation technique is supposed to catch you in that?

 STARR: Yes.
 Yes.
 And I was trained in both techniques and the difference between the two is pretty striking.

 GROSS: Talk about some of those differences, having been trained in both.